Monthly Tech-Tip | No tracking! No ads! |

 Notice the rib stabilizers, these will keep it rigid.
 I will fill these cavities with plaster before casting the case mold from this.
 I am going to print a mount onto which the leather hard mug will fit.
 The flat bottom will thus be better for embossing the base.
 Foot rings can also be adhered to that if needed.

 This is part of a project to make a slip-casting mold for a coffee mug.
+This is a prototype, without natches.
 In the slicer, I split the print into two pieces 22mm up from the base.
 This enabled doing the bottom section right side up and the top one upside down.
 That drastically cut the amount of printed support generated (and thus printing time).
 I scotch-taped the two halves together and filled it with plaster to produce a rigid block mold.
 The two halves fit so precisely it is difficult to tell where they join.
-The big benefit of printing it upright like this is that the all-important front face is very flat (there is some warpage on other parts but that does not matter).
+The big benefit of printing it upright like this is that the all-important front face is flatter (there is some warpage on other parts but that does not matter).

 The actual mold (top left) vs 3D drawn one (lower).
 The case mold (top right) separated from the 3D print easily.
-The join between top and bottom sections of the 3D print is invisible.
-An advantage of making plaster case molds, vs flexible rubber, is the extra opportunity to smooth surfaces and fix defects (this case mold has some small surface defects at the top of the handle, these will be easy to remove from working molds).
+The taped-together join between top and bottom sections of the 3D print is invisible.
+An advantage of making plaster case molds, vs flexible rubber, is the extra opportunity to smooth surfaces and fix defects (this case mold has some small surface defects at the top of the handle, these are easy to remove from the plaster case mold or the working molds.
 The rigidity of the plaster case mold enables the use of 3D printed rails having a flange that goes under the edge all the way around, this reduces issues with potential plaster leakage.

 The 3D printed mug outlines align almost perfectly - but the mating faces of the two halves are not perfectly flat.
 After the halves are dry they can be sanded flat, greatly improving the fit.
-The absence of notches is what makes this possible.
-The fact they are missing is not a problem, it is easy to match the halves perfectly when strapping them together in preparation for pouring.
+The absence of natches or a registration key makes this possible.
+The fact they are missing in this v1 prototype mold is not a problem, it is easy to match the halves perfectly when strapping them together in preparation for pouring.

 The flared lip works as expected, keeping the rim nice and round.
 No cracks have appeared at handle joins, even for pieces left in the mold overnight.
 The mold halves mate with each other very well and the seam is easy to remove.
 The seam on the base is an issue - I have to be careful to line up the halves well before clamping the mold strap - this is a warning for accuracy during the mold production stage.
 And the possible motive for a three-piece mold if I get more serious about this piece.

 This is L4023F (a test body like our H440 cone 10R body).
-I did not sand or alter the surface on the 3D printed block mold or on the plaster case mold I cast from it.
-The polygons are produced when the 3D CAD software converts from its native format to an STL file that slicer software can use.
-These are not visible in the final glazed piece either.
+The polygons on this surface are produced when the 3D CAD software converts from its native format to an STL file that slicer software can use.
+These are the product of the default settings (which can be changed but increase file size).
+The precision of the 3D printer is evident in that it can reproduce these.
+Since the polygons are not visible in the final glazed piece, neither the PLA surface on the 3D printed block mold, or the surface of the plaster case mold made from it, were sanded.

 ![]() The Prusa MK4 3D printer is worth the upgrade from MK3 |